comdex-official/networks/mainnet/comdex-1/README.md

 lz4 -d 'archivename' | tar xf -
 ```

-* Start the node

 ### Start comdex node

-* Start comdex by running below command.
-There won't be any data, but to be sure please run reset-unsafe as mentioned below.
+* Start comdex by running below command for fresh node.
+If you have used state-sync or archive, don't use unsafe-reset-all.
+There won't be any data for fresh node, but to be sure please run reset-unsafe as mentioned below.
 ```shell
 comdex unsafe-reset-all
 comdex start